Benefits of Cloud Computing in Healthcare Industry

 There are more than 5,887 data breaches in the healthcare sector alone have been reported between 2009 and 2023.
 The numbers from 2024 are still incoming – which is currently at 387 data breach reports.

-This requires businesses to hire cloud experts with knowledge of cloud security best practices to provide a solution that does not make them fall for data breaches.
+This requires businesses to hire cloud computing experts who have knowledge of cloud security best practices to provide a cloud solution that does not make them fall for data breaches.

 2. Restricted Ecosystem

 The only acceptance of cloud solutions in healthcare cannot make the whole industry productive and efficient.
-To reap the benefits of this technology, healthcare organizations need to use Artificial Intelligence, the Internet of Things, and Data Science solutions.
+To reap the benefits of this cloud computing in healthcare, healthcare organizations need to use Artificial Intelligence, the Internet of Things, and Data Science solutions.

 3. Security Challenges